ebraimcarvalho/my-way/obsidian_notes/informatica_powercenter.md

 Maintains the connections from PowerCenter clients to the PowerCenter repository.
 It is a separate multi-threaaded process, and it fetches, inserts and updates the metadata inside the repository, also responsible for maintaining consistency inside the repository metadata.

 #### Integration Service

+Is the executing engine for the Informatica, this is the entity which executes the tasks that we create in Informatica.
+This is how it works:

+-  A user executes a workflow
+-   Informatica instructs the integration service to execute the workflow
+-   The integration service reads workflow details from the repository
+-   Integration service starts execution of the tasks inside the workflow
+-   Once execution is complete, the status of the task is updated i.e. failed, succeeded or aborted.
+-   After completion of execution, session log and workflow log is generated.
+-   This service is responsible for loading data into the target systems
+-   The integration service also combines data from different sources

+So, in summary, Informatica integration service is a process residing on the Informatica server waiting for tasks to be assigned for the execution.
+When we execute a workflow, the integration service receives a notification to execute the workflow.
+Then the integration service reads the workflow to know the details like which tasks it has to execute like mappings & at what timings.
+Then the service reads the task details from the repository and proceeds with the execution.